-DART SYSLOG Analyzer is built on a high-availability, scalable architecture providing a comprehensive, unified perspective on the network by collecting all SYSLOG records from all elements for integrated, centralized log analysis.
+DART SYSLOG Analyzer is a network monitoring solution built on a high-availability, scalable architecture providing a comprehensive, unified perspective on the network by collecting all SYSLOG records from all elements for integrated, centralized log analysis.

 Its capabilities include:

-All the distributed local syslog collectors then forward their syslog information to the DART Performance Center where it becomes centrally stored in a database and represents a network wide view of all syslog error reporting.
+All the distributed local syslog collectors then forward their information to the DART Performance Center where it is centrally stored in a database that represents a network wide view of all syslog error reporting.

 The system provides preprogrammed syslog alert rules that generate an alarm, email notification, and SNMP trap sent toward a designated external SNMP device.
 In addition to the preprogrammed syslog alert rules, users can create custom syslog alert rules using the syslog alert rule builder tool.

 The system also provides a display of syslog events received and analytics GUI panels that characterize the syslog event traffic.
 For example, there are panels for the top 10 syslog severities, hosts, facilities, traffic rate, and a syslog summary panel.
 There are also GUI panels for alert severities, history, and a list of alerts generated.
 The system also stores syslog event messages in archive files, retain them on the system for a configured period, and then automatically deleted them to conserve disk space.